NYC Income Tax Guide

 hash-markCan You Avoid NYC Income Tax?

-As mentioned earlier, there are no deductions available for personal income tax.
+No, you cannot avoid NYC income tax.
 This means that, if you’ve already tried offsetting what you owe with state income tax credits, you’re out of options for further reducing your taxes.
 However, there are some loopholes that could help you avoid paying personal income tax in the future.

 The biggest and most obvious loophole is to live in the city for 182 days of the year or fewer.
 If you can manage this, you can save big on taxes.
 Since personal income taxes don’t apply to non-residents, living in the city for less than half the year means that you won’t have to fork out the cash to cover personal income tax, even if you have a residence in the city.
 The bad news is that, unless you’re very well-off or happen to own two homes, this is difficult to achieve, and simply won’t be possible for most people.